No matter where you travel, you must eat, right? Yes, you must, but what Lisbon food must you try when visiting Lisbon?

 The fascinating thing is that chefs will prepare it in a terracotta dish and flame it.
 It is a popular Lisbon food, and you must try it.

-An important step in making these delicious foods is letting the chicken marinate in the peri for at least 24 hours.
-This allows the flavor to penetrate the meat.
+An essential step in making these delicious foods is letting the chicken marinate in the peri for at least 24 hours.
+It allows the flavor to penetrate the meat.

 Furthermore, this traditional food is believed to develop more flavor when served as roasted chicken.

-When enjoyed at a restaurant, they usually serve it with a green salad with French fries 🍟.
+When enjoyed at a restaurant, it is usually served with a green salad and French fries ๐.
+You should also try some of these piri-piri chicken places.

 Another must-eat Lisbon food is Caldo Verde, a national hot or chilled soup dish.

-These delicious dishes are made with onion, chouriço, and garlic cooked together and blended into a puree.
+These delicious dishes are made with onion, chouriรงo, and garlic cooked together and blended into a puree.
 The chef then adds chopped kale and cooks it until it is wilted.

-The chef adds more chouriço to give it a smokey taste.
-This is a popular dish in Portugal and a well-known dish for cold winter days.
+The chef adds more chouriรงo to give it a smokey taste.
+It is a popular dish in Portugal and a well-known dish for cold winter days.

 It is also a traditional dish eaten with cornbread after midnight on New Year’s Eve.